AlikornSause/Notes-on-QIN-F21-PRO/README.md

-nvdata.bin:                        Stores NV (Non-Volatile) data, which may include IMEI numbers, calibration data, and other persistent settings.​ nvram.bin:                         Contains Non-Volatile RAM data, essential for storing persistent system settings and configurations.​ otp.bin:                           Unknown, empty file para.bin:                          Unknown, almost empty file proinfo.bin:                       Contains the serial number and some hardware information.
+nvdata.bin:                        Stores NV (Non-Volatile) data, which may include IMEI numbers, calibration data, and other persistent settings.​ nvram.bin:                         Contains Non-Volatile RAM data, essential for storing persistent system settings and configurations.​ otp.bin:                           Unknown, empty file para.bin:                          Almost empty file, contains the current-slot value. proinfo.bin:                       Contains the serial number and some hardware information.
 Almost empty protect1.bin:                      Unknown, contains some data scp_a.bin:                         Unknown, contains a lot of binary data and some readable strings.